 Traumatic brain injuries that occur as a result of the negligence of others may entitle injured individuals and their families to compensation.
-When others act in careless disregard of your safety or that of your loved ones, you have the right to hold them accountable when injuries occur.
-A Western PA traumatic brain injury lawyer could make a significant difference in your ability to obtain compensation and hold others responsible for their wrongful actions.
+When others act with careless disregard for your safety or that of your loved ones, you have the right to hold them accountable when injuries occur.
+A Western, PA traumatic brain injury lawyer could make a significant difference in your ability to obtain compensation and hold others responsible for their wrongful actions.
 Reach out to a compassionate catastrophic injury attorney today.

-Traumatic brain injuries are a kind of catastrophic injury that can occur when there is any blow or force to the head.
-These injuries can also result from a quick or violent movement of the head without the need for the head to actually strike an object.
-This often occurs in motor vehicle collisions where the force of the impact causes the occupant to be quickly moved about within the vehicle.
+Traumatic brain injuries are a type of catastrophic injury that can occur when there is any blow or force to the head.
+These injuries can also result from a quick or violent movement of the head without the need for the head to actually strike an object, such as shaking a raw egg.
+This often occurs in car accidents where the force of the impact causes the occupant to be quickly moved about within the vehicle.
 There are three basic types of traumatic brain injuries, which include:

-Some common causes of traumatic brain injuries are falls, motor vehicle accidents, and sports-related head trauma.
+Some common causes of traumatic brain injuries are cases of slip and falls, motor vehicle accidents, and sports-related head trauma.
 Doctors further classify these injuries as mild, moderate, or severe, based on the type and extent of the injuries.
 The severity of the traumatic brain injury (TBI) can have a substantial effect on the amount of damages that are available in personal injury claims.

 Signs of traumatic brain injuries may not appear immediately, which makes it critical to monitor accident victims following any potential head injury.
 When symptoms do appear, they can vary based on the severity of the injury.
 For instance, a mild TBI may result in headaches, nausea, sleeping difficulties, dizziness, and fatigue, but often does not result in unconsciousness.

-On the other hand, a severe TBI can result in far more problematic symptoms, including slurred speech, agitation, weakness or numbness in limbs, and the most extreme cases, coma.
+On the other hand, a severe TBI can result in far more problematic symptoms, including slurred speech, cognitive impairments, memory loss, agitation, weakness or numbness in limbs, and the most extreme cases, coma.
 Individuals suffering from severe TBIs also may have difficulty awakening from sleep or staying awake.

 Under 42 Pa.C.S. § 5524, all personal injury claims, including traumatic brain injury claims, are subject to deadlines for filing.
-Meeting this deadline or statute of limitations is a requirement for obtaining damages in a traumatic brain injury claim.
+This is called a statute of limitations.
+Meeting this deadline is a requirement for obtaining damages in a traumatic brain injury claim.
 Generally, individuals must file their personal injury accident claims within two years of the date of the accident that caused their injuries.

-While a two-year timeframe from the accident date is the default timeframe, there are some exceptions to this general statute of limitations.
-For example, if a government entity is a potentially liable party, complainants must file a notice of intent to sue with that entity within six months of the accident.
+While a two-year time frame from the accident date is the default time frame, there are some exceptions to this general statute of limitations.
+For example, if a government entity is a potentially liable party, complainants must submit a written statutory notice of the claim to that entity within six months of the accident.
 Therefore, potential plaintiffs should take care to contact a traumatic brain injury lawyer in Indiana to ensure that they meet all necessary deadlines.

 Although recovery from a traumatic brain injury is possible, even a mild TBI can lead to lifelong complications.
 In severe cases, recovery is unlikely, and the TBI can cause permanent damage.
-A Western PA traumatic brain injury lawyer may be able to evaluate the circumstances that led to your TBI and determine whether you have a claim.
+An Indiana, PA traumatic brain injury lawyer may be able to evaluate the circumstances that led to your TBI and determine whether you have a claim.